keshav2712/Brick-Breaker/README.md

 # BRICK BREAKER
-Classis brick breaking game built using OOPS in python on terminal without curses or pygame
+Classic brick breaking game built using OOPS in python on terminal without curses or pygame

 ## Getting Started